Internships & Fellowships

 - Credit for the internship must be arranged prior to the internship commencing.
 The Urban Studies Program does not grant credit for internships after the internship has been completed.

-- Students should work with their host organization supervisor and Urban Studies Director of Community Engaged Learning to complete the Placement Objectives Agreement prior to starting the internship.
+- Students should work with their host organization supervisor and Urban Studies Co-Director to complete the Placement Objectives Agreement prior to starting the internship.

 Summer internships usually allow for more substantive work since students are able to have a full-time immersion experience, and there are often opportunities to secure generous funding for a summer internship.